 Joey Graham, Sales & Marketing Director

 Joey is responsible for the overall Marketing and Sales of all SeaRey aircraft for Progressive Aerodyne, including, MRO customer service.
-As the former Tavares Seaplane Base & Marina Manager, Sales Manager and pilot with over 2,500 hours, he is ready to handle your SeaRey purchasing and customer support needs.
+As the former Tavares Seaplane Base & Marina Manager, Sales Manager and pilot with over 2,500 hours, he is ready to handle your SeaRey purchasing, service and customer support needs.
 Among his many accomplishments, Joey earned a BS in Management and Finance from the University of South Carolina.

 Kerry Richter, R&D and Flight Test

 Kerry is the inventor and resident expert of the SeaRey aircraft.
 With more than 12,000 hours of flight experience in the SeaRey and numerous other aircraft, he is, unquestionably, the most proficient SeaRey pilot in the world.
 Kerry provides the in-depth product support valued by our fleet of Experimental aircraft owners.
 Kerry is also responsible for the flight testing of new factory-built SeaReys.
 In short, the excellent flying qualities and performance characteristics of the SeaRey are by his design.